How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 QPIP is not one single benefit: it is a mix of benefits that work together.
 Here are the different types:

-• Maternity benefits are for the person who is pregnant and gives birth, and can start as early as the 16th week before your due date.
+• Maternity benefits are for the person who is pregnant and gives birth, and can start as early as the 16th week before your due date, but must end 20 weeks after the birth of the baby.

 • Paternity benefits are for the parent who did not give birth.
-They exist so that parent can actually be present to care for the child, not just squeeze in time between meetings.
-These benefits can start the week the child is born and must generally end no later than 78 weeks after birth.
+They exist so that parent can actually be present to care for the baby, not just squeeze in time between meetings.
+These benefits can start the week the baby is born and must generally end no later than 78 weeks (18 months) after birth.

 • Parental benefits are for both parents.
 These weeks can be taken at the same time or at different times, depending on what works best for your family.
 Some parental weeks are shareable between parents, while others are exclusive and cannot be transferred.